by Mike Shannon

 In October, 2007, Dick Risenhoover was posthumously inducted into the Texas Radio Hall of Fame.
 He had been nominated every year since the Hall of Fame was founded in 2001, and was accepted into this elite group of honored broadcasters...the best of the best!
 Accepting the award on behalf of his father was Chris Risenhoover.

-In April, 2008, Dick was honored on DFW airwaves to commemorate the 30th anniversary of his passing by Hal Jay of WBAP-AM and "The Hi-Fi Club" on KMNY-AM.
+In April, 2008, Dick was honored on DFW airwaves to commemorate the 30th anniversary of his passing by Hal Jay of WBAP-AM, and by Mike Shannon of "The Hi-Fi Club" on KMNY-AM (the former KXOL-AM.)